Axel Miller: Bailout

 On 30 September 2008 the Belgian, French and Luxembourg governments said they would put in 6.4bn euros ($9bn; £5bn) into keep Dexia afloat.
 On the same day at 10:02 am the BBC News Channel broke news which had come from the news provider AFP "Dexia Chairman and the Chief Executive resign after bailout".
 This was later confirmed live on the BBC News Channel from Brussels at 10:24 am.
-Axel Miller and Pierre Richard were Chairman and Chief Executive respectively.
+Miller and Pierre Richard were chairman and chief executive respectively.